SAP/sap-commerce-db-sync/README.md

 # How to Obtain Support

 This repository is provided "as-is"; **SAP does not provide any additional support**.

-SAP Services team is the creator and main contributor to SAP Commerce DB Sync, they can provide assistance as a paid engagement.
+SAP Services team is the creator and main contributor to SAP Commerce DB Sync, the team can provide assistance as a paid engagement.
 If you plan to setup SAP Commerce DB Sync for your project, we highly recommend involving SAP Services to ensure a successful implementation.

 # Contributing
 Want to contribute?
 Check out our [Contributing document](CONTRIBUTING.md) and follow our [code of conduct](CODE_OF_CONDUCT.md).